tryton/tryton-client/doc/usage.rst

 he needs to release the *Alt* or *Option* key and to simply press the underlined letter of the sub menu item.

-..
-Warning:: Beware to hold the *Alt* or *Option* key on diving into sub menus.
-   It will actually change the key binding for this menu item!

 The second mouse button (usually right mouse button) provides an additional contextual menu for some views and fields.
 In this context menu the user finds :term:`actions` to copy and paste contents or setting up default values or selections for several fields.

-Drag and drop is provided for arranging tabs.
+Drag and drop is provided for arranging :term:`tabs`.

 Tool Bar
 ^^^^^^^^
 The tool bar contains some often used menu functions mapped to icons.

-:TODO: Create a menu item for attachments and move the following paragraph to the menu item

 In addition to the menu bar the tool bar contains a button called *Attachment*.
 The attachment item handles the document management system of Tryton which is able to attach files to an arbitrary :term:`model`.
 The button has two functions.
 It is showing how many attachments are linked to the current view.
 On click it opens the attachment :term:`dialog`.
 This dialog has the following layout:

 * Preview: Show a preview picture of the selected attachment